 Both facsimiles and photocopies of all forms and documents will be accepted, as long as the copies are clear and are of good quality.
 However, Medical Care Plan (MCP) reserves the right to request to see an original copy of a form or document if necessary to verify information or authenticity.

-Medical Care Plan (MCP) offices are located at 22 High Street in Grand Falls-Windsor and in the former Belvedere Orphanage building, 57 Margaret's Place (off Newtown Road) in St. John's.
+Medical Care Plan (MCP) offices are located in Grand Falls-Windsor and 45 Major’s Path in St. John's.

 Medical Care Plan (MCP) offices are open from 8:30 am to 4:30 PM, Monday to Friday, except on statutory holidays.
 During summer, Medical Care Plan (MCP) office hours change to 8:30 am to 4:00 PM.
 For your convenience, our offices remain open during the lunch hour.